scarlett-danger/Network-Ninja/README.md

-# Network-Ninja
+# Network Ninja
-A Python intrusion detection system intended to run on a chron job locally.
+A Python intrusion detection system intended to run on a chron job on your local machine.